-When you receive a maintenance notification, you have the option to change the maintenance window.
-For example, if you have a service release launching, you might want to reschedule the maintenance window for a few days before or after your launch.
+If you have a maintenance window for your instance, you can reschedule maintenance at any time before maintenance is currently scheduled.
+For example, if you have a new service launching during your currently scheduled maintenance time, you might want to reschedule the maintenance window to a few days after your launch.

 You have a few scheduling options for the new maintenance window:

 - Apply updates immediately.
-You can apply the updates to your instance immediately instead of waiting for the scheduled maintenance window.
-If you opt to start maintenance immediately, generally, maintenance starts within five minutes.
+You can apply the update to your instance immediately instead of waiting for the scheduled maintenance window.
+In this case, maintenance generally starts within five minutes.

 Reschedule to another time.
 You can postpone a scheduled maintenance event in two ways: